Leicester Forest East services: Opening of the site

-It was opened on Friday 6 May 1966 by Sir Cyril Osborne, the MP for Louth.
+It opened on February 15 1966, with a transport cafe, a self service cafeteria, and 72 fuel pumps.
+It had cost £600,000.

-The site became operated under the Motoross group, until 1983, becoming Welcome Break in early 1984.
-Motoross, with five service areas, was headquartered at the site, and during the first years of Welcome Break.
-Welcome Break was bought by THF on 21 July 1986 for £190 million, who changed their service stations' name to Welcome Break in June 1988.
-The Welcome Break headquarters moved to Newport Pagnell.
-The motorway division of Trust Houses Forte Catering had always been headquartered at Newport Pagnell since 1959.
+It was officially opened on Friday 6 May 1966 by Sir Cyril Osborne, the MP for Louth.

 Food

 The services features a bridge-restaurant, between the two bases crossing the motorway, containing all of the service station's restaurants.
 At the time of opening it was operated by the Ross Group and featured a Terence Conran designed restaurant with a waitress silver service restaurant.

 Ross Group had carried out research in the US, Canada and in Europe.
 The whole site seated 800 people.